Chiral Homology of elliptic curves and the Zhu algebra: Chiral Homology

-A permutation of $I$ induces a permutation of the factors of the direct sum on the right hand side of (\ref{tensor.ch.def}) and thus natural commutativity isomorphisms between differently ordered tensor products.
-In this way the category of right $\CD$-modules on $\XtotheS$ becomes a tensor category. \end{nolabel} \begin{nolabel} Let $\CA$ be a chiral algebra on $X$.
+A permutation of $R$ induces a permutation of the factors of the direct sum on the right-hand side of (\ref{tensor.ch.def}) and thus natural commutativity isomorphisms between differently ordered tensor products.
+In this way the category of right $\CD$-modules on $\XtotheS$ becomes a symmetric tensor category. \end{nolabel} \begin{nolabel} Let $\CA$ be a chiral algebra on $X$.
 Then its image $\D^{(\mathcal{S})}_*\CA$ is a Lie algebra in the category of right $\CD$-modules on $\XtotheS$.
-The Chevalley-Cousin complex $C(\CA)$ of $\CA$ is by definition the Chevalley complex of $\D^{(\mathcal{S})}_*\CA$ as in Section \ref{sec:homology}. \end{nolabel}
+The \emph{Chevalley-Cousin complex} $C(\CA)$ of $\CA$ is by definition the Chevalley complex of the Lie algebra $\D^{(\mathcal{S})}_*\CA$ as in Section \ref{sec:homology}. \end{nolabel}